Social

 Even though we produce our products in Denmark and adhere to Danish legislation as well as international conventions on human rights and labor rights, our responsibility doesn't stop there.
 We source raw materials, ingredients, and packaging from around the world, which extends our responsibility beyond Danish borders.

-Supplier Selection and Code of Conduct.
-We have a robust procedure for risk assessment, approval, and ongoing evaluation of our suppliers.
+We follow a rigorous procedure for risk assessment, approval, and ongoing evaluation of our suppliers.
 These procedures are an integral part of our quality management system.

-Our suppliers are carefully selected and must meet a wide range of criteria.
-They are required to sign our "Code of Conduct for Suppliers," which sets out our requirements and standards in the field of CSR.
-The code is developed, among other things, based on the UN's Global Compact, Human Rights Convention, and ILO conventions.
-Additionally, the code reflects the CSR requirements that we receive from our customers.
+Our suppliers are carefully selected and must meet a comprehensive range of criteria.
+They are required to sign our "Code of Conduct for Suppliers", a code that outlines our requirements and standards in the field of CSR.
+The code is developed with a foundation in the UN Global Compact, the Human Rights Convention, and ILO conventions.
+Additionally, it reflects the CSR and ESG requirements we receive from our customers.

-The code includes prohibitions on illegal business practices, including corruption, forced labor, discrimination, violent behavior, child labor, as well as guidelines and minimum standards for employment conditions (contract, wage conditions, working hours, etc.) and working environment.
-Suppliers commit to complying with these requirements and to impose similar requirements on their subcontractors.
+The code includes prohibitions on illegal business practices such as corruption, forced labor, discrimination, violent behavior, and child labor.
+It also provides guidelines and minimum standards for employment conditions (contracts, wages, working hours, etc.) and the working environment.
+Suppliers commit not only to adhering to these requirements but also to imposing similar expectations on their subcontractors.

 Fynbo Foods is a member of the global collaboration platform, SEDEX (Supplier Ethical Data Exchange).